-Former Japan leader Shinzo Abe in 'severe condition' after being shot
+Former Japan leader Shinzo Abe dies after being shot during campaign speech

-JAPAN's former prime minister Shinzo Abe has been shot during a campaign speech, national broadcasters reported.
+JAPAN's former prime minister Shinzo Abe died after a shooting during a campaign speech, national broadcasters reported.

-The country's current leader Fumio Kishida has said the 67-year-old is in a "severe condition".
+Earlier this morning, the country's current leader Fumio Kishida said the 67-year-old is in a "severe condition".

-He said he hoped Mr Abe will survive after shooting prompted him to fo into heart failure, Japan's NHK TV said.
+He said he hoped Mr Abe will survive after shooting prompted him to go into heart failure.

+However, Japan's NHK TV has now reported the the former leader has died from his injuries.

 NHK said Mr Abe was bleeding and holding his chest when he collapsed and was rushed to a hospital.